jssimporter/JSSImporter/README.md

 Scripts work the same way as groups.
 The ```scripts``` input variable should contain an array of dictionaries.
 Each dictionary should contain a ```name``` key, which is the path to the script file itself.
 It should also have a ```template_path``` item which is a path to a script template.
 A script template is included with this project, although you'll probably only be interested in setting the priority ("After", or "Before")

+Just a reminder: at this time, recipes with scripts will not run when a JDS is configured (See the section on configuring distribution points, above).

 Extension Attributes
 =================